ORNL/dasp-stacker/README.md

 * Interactive visualization for HASP algorithms (selecting one at a time).
 * Interactive visualization for sine wave generation.

 The features of this library can be thought of as 2 seperate sections.
-One being simple to use functions to provide raw output of the DASP algorithms, which is the main function of this library.
+One being simple to use functions to provide raw output of the DASP algorithms, which is the main functionality.
 As an added set of features, several visualizations are provided to help develop an intuitive understanding of the HASP algorithms, as well as an interactive signal generation function.

 The following sections are a breakout of the recommended usage for the available features of the dasp-stacker library.
 An example of actual function calls, along with the output, can be seen in 'examples/dasp_example_notebook.ipynb'.